• Skip to primary navigation

 pinterest pin: matzo ball soup

 This homemade Matzo Ball Soup is heaven in a bowl.
-Rich clear flavorful chicken soup with light pillowy matzo balls.
+From the deeply flavorful, crystal-clear chicken soup to the perfectly textured, fluffy yet substantial matzo balls, every element is made from scratch with love.
 This detailed recipe will make it easy for you to cook up a big pot of the absolute best matzo ball soup!

 A blue and white china bowl of Matzo Ball Soup, chicken soup with three Matzo Balls and a sprig of dill